Nyanyan/Egaroucid/web_resources/en/web/index.md

     <div class="record" id="record"></div>
 </div>
 <div align="center">
+    <p>This is simplified version and weaker than [download version](./../download/).
+Also, this version has very few features.
+You can use full rich features with download version.</p>
     <div class="sub_title">Usage</div>
     <div class="text">
         Select your turn and AI strength, then press "Start" button.<br>